Jest Awful

 So he cut her head nearly loose.

-• DIO's brief history of the Dork Ages:
+• DIO's brief history of the Dork Ages (apologies to fans of the old Casey Jones spoof):

 Spacey Bush, he was a son-of-the-rich.